Hope College: The Nykerk Cup Competition

 The Nykerk Cup Competition is a multifaceted tradition between freshmen and sophomore women involving song, play, and oration.
 As in the Pull, freshmen are coached by juniors and sophomores by seniors, also contributing to the "Odd Year" and "Even Year" competitions.
 Junior and senior coaches arrange the music, write the plays, and guide the orators as they craft seven-minute monologues.
 Upperclassmen also apply and are selected for a leadership board that plays an essential role in making this event a reality.
 Men participate in the competition as "moralers" by supporting the participants while building sets and coordinating scene changes.
 The competition takes place during Family Weekend in late fall each year.
 A panel of judges scores the performances of each class and the winning team claims the highly coveted Nykerk Cup.
-The tradition was started in 1936 by Dr. John Nykerk, Hope professor and founder of the college’s music department.
+The tradition was started in 1936 by John Nykerk, Hope professor and founder of the college’s music department.

-Winter Fantasia

-One formal dance is offered by the college in February.
-Students may attend in large groups or with dates, and the college offers transportation to Grand Rapids, where it takes place.